Alive2212/LaravelPassportAuth/readme.md

 ```
 User model must be extended from BaseAuthModel

-In the next step you should install phoenix/eloquent-meta package and it's version related to your laravel version.
+In the next step you should install following package and it's version related to your laravel version.
+* phoenix/eloquent-meta
+* fico7489/laravel-pivot

+Add flowing code into `app\User.php`

 ```php
     /**